Doctor Who Confidential: Series 1–2

 In addition to being broadcast on BBC Three, each episode of Confidential was also made available for viewing on the Doctor Who Confidential website.
 Initially, repeat airings of the series were the full length episodes; however, beginning with Episode 6, BBC Three broadcast fifteen-minute versions, entitled Doctor Who Confidential: Cut Down, containing only the new series-related footage were released on the Series 1 DVD box set.
-There are no plans to release the full versions of the episodes in any format.
+The full versions of the episodes have since been made available on BBC iPlayer.

 For series two, a special episode of the programme was produced for BBC's Doctor Who Night on 9 April 2006.
 Due to a wide range of schedule changes that either delayed or altered transmission of Doctor Who, the series aired at various times during its run.
 Unlike the first series, no episodes were webcast.
 These were also released on the DVD in edited-down format (once again subtitled Cut Down); the first episode of the season, "One Year On", was not released to DVD.
 A documentary special that was made for broadcast on BBC One on the day of "The Runaway Bride".
 The special was broadcast with the "Confidential" title (albeit with "Christmas Special" attached), opening theme, and unique titles (with images from "The Runaway Bride") and followed the creation of the Doctor Who: A Celebration concert.